mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | Most type enforcement is imposed by data readers and writers where
-  the *Schema* class is automatically loaded with the *Database* class that acts as a handle to interact with MongoDB.
-Here we only document methods available in the *Schema* class and discuss how these can be used in developing a workflow with MsPASS.
+  the :code:`Schema` class is automatically loaded with the :code:`Database` class that acts as a handle to interact with MongoDB.
+Here we only document methods available in the :code:`Schema` class and discuss how these can be used in developing a workflow with MsPASS.

-  The most important implementation of *Schema* is a subclass with the name MetadataSchema.
+  The most important implementation of :code:`Schema` is a subclass with the name MetadataSchema.
 You can create an instance easily like this:

   .. code-block:: python